-By the year 710 AD, however, -- just 110 years later -- much of the Mediterranean came to be dominated by Muslim political leaders because of the remarkably swift conquests of Arab populations, with the military deployment of the camel.
+BUT the year 710 AD, -- just 110 years later -- much of the Mediterranean came to be dominated by Muslim political leaders because of the remarkably swift conquests of Arab populations, with the military deployment of the camel - with a new "technology" and strategy of warfare.

-Then, with remarkable speed, Muslim military leaders conquered virtually the whole of the Iberian peninsula - what we know as Spain and Portugal - by 733 AD, only 13 years after they had come to dominate North Africa.
+Then, with remarkable speed, Muslim military leaders conquered virtually the whole of the Iberian peninsula - what we know as Spain and Portugal - by 733 AD, only 23 years after they had come to dominate North Africa.

-Muslim rulers dominated Spain for the much of the next 650 years, but eventually there were a series of long and protracted conflicts waged by Christian leaders to "re-conquer" Spain (an Portugal).
+Muslim rulers dominated Spain for the much of the next 650 years, but eventually there were a series of long and protracted conflicts waged by Christian leaders to "re-conquer" Spain (and Portugal).